T-Troll/alienfx-tools/README.md

 The purpose of this app is to check low-level API and to prepare light names for other apps, this names are stored and will be used in `alienfx-haptics` and `alienfx-ambient` as a light names for UI.

 ## alienfx-cli Usage
 Run `alienfx-cli.exe` with a command and any options for that command.
 Bu default, `alienfx-cli` using high-level SDK (Alienware LightFX) if found, and low-level (USB driver) if not.
-You can switch it by command.
+You can switch it by using `low-level` and `high-level` commands.
 ```
 alienfx-cli.exe [command=option,option,option] ... [command=option,option,option] [loop]
 ```